uuphoria2/uuphoria2.github.io/README.md

 ## GManTheMarioGuy Aka Uuphoria's Website!
-Hope you Enjoy my projects and the site :D
+The site has a stylish update :D